+Sequence the sand samples in the boxes below.

+• I think the sand grain sizes on a beach are influenced by: Dunes or Parking Lot

+• Explain your thinking.

+EXPLORE

 Build a beach in a pan.

-- 1. Cover the shallow end of your paint pan with sand grains of different sizes. - 2.
-Slowly pour water into the deep end of the pan. - 3.
+Cover the shallow end of your paint pan with sand grains of different sizes.
+Slowly pour water into the deep end of the pan.
 Use your wave maker and practice making waves in the pan.
-Try to make waves of the same height and frequency. - 4.
+Try to make waves height and frequency.
 Reshape the sand to what it was when you began making waves.
-SLOWLY make waves that sweep up onto the sand.
-Keep making waves until over half of the sand is washed from the sand pile and extends down the slope toward the deep end of the pan.
+SLOWLY make onto the sand.
+Keep making waves until over half of the sand is washed from the down the slope toward the deep end of the pan. waves that sweep up

 Answer these questions:

-- What caused the sediment to move? - What caused the sediment to stop moving? - Change the size and frequency of your waves.
-How does that affect the distribution of sediments? - Was your prediction correct?
+What caused the sediment to move?

+What caused the sediment to stop moving?

+Change the size and frequency of your waves.
+How does that affect the distr ibution of sediments?

+Was your prediction correct?
 Why or why not?